unoplatform/uno/doc/articles/what-is-uno.md

 # About the Uno Platform

-Uno Platform is a cross-platform application framework which lets you write an application once in Xaml and C#, and deploy it to [any target platform](getting-started/requirements.md).
+Uno Platform is a cross-platform application framework which lets you write an application once in XAML and C#, and deploy it to [any target platform](getting-started/requirements.md).

 Uno Platform's application API is compatible with Microsoft's [UWP application API](https://docs.microsoft.com/en-us/windows/uwp/get-started/), and also with the upcoming [WinUI 3 API](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/).
 In fact, when your application runs on Windows, it's just an ordinary UWP (or WinUI 3) application.